-Coordinating your health spending with your HRA and FSA is a smart way to take advantage of the health benefits your employer is offering, allowing you to get tax-free reimbursements on the qualifying medical expenses you incur for you, your spouse, and your dependents.
+Using an HRA and an FSA together is a smart way to take advantage of employer-sponsored health benefit plans.
+It allows you to access more tax-free money for the qualifying medical expenses you incur for yourself, your spouse, and your dependents.

 While an FSA doesn’t work alongside a QSEHRA, you can use one with an ICHRA or GCHRA.
 By following the guidelines for FSA coordination, you’ll be ready to use both benefits like a pro!

 This article was originally published on February 1, 2012.
 It was last updated on August 14, 2023.

 Chase Charaba is the content marketing manager at PeopleKeep.
 He started with the company as a content marketing specialist in early 2022.
 Chase has written more than 350 blog posts for various companies and personal projects throughout his career.
 He’s worked for digital marketing agencies, in-house marketing teams, and as the editor for national award-winning high school and college newspapers.
 He’s also a YouTuber, landscape photographer, and small business owner.